thewtex/thesis/introduction/background_and_significance.rst

 also referenced as *ischemic stroke*.
 Mechanisms of cerebral infarction are further divided into subcategories, namely, thrombotic, embolic, and hemodynamic.
-Thrombotic infarction usually occurs with a thrombosis that forms around an atherosclerotic plaque occlude blood flow.
+Thrombotic infarction usually occurs with a thrombosis that forms around an atherosclerotic plaque, which occludes blood flow.
 This can occur with the larger cerebral arteries that possess extensive cerebrovascular disease.

 Emboli causing brain infarction can have many origins.
 One source of emboli is the heart.
 Cardioembolic stroke can be due to many conditions.
 Atrial